newrelic/newrelic-k8s-metrics-adapter/charts/newrelic-k8s-metrics-adapter/README.md

 ## Resources

-The default set of resources assigned to the newrelic-k8s-metrics-adapter pods is shown below:
+This chart does not deploy with a default set of resources.
+You can specify resources for the pods by using the `resources` parameter.
+For example:

 ```yaml
 resources: